signalfx/splunk-otel-java/docs/troubleshooting.md

 4. Smart Agent and OpenTelemetry Collector by default use different ports for the SignalFx receiver: the Agent uses `http://<host>:9080/v2/datapoint` and the Collector uses `http://<host>:9943`.
 Verify that your URL is correct.
+5. If you're sending metrics directly to the Splunk cloud, please verify that the `SPLUNK_ACCESS_TOKEN` is configured and contains a valid access token.
-5. Metrics feature is still experimental - if you can't make it work or encounter any unexpected issues you can [turn it off](advanced-config.md#splunk-distribution-configuration) and [file a bug](https://github.com/signalfx/splunk-otel-java/issues/new).
+6. Metrics feature is still experimental - if you can't make it work or encounter any unexpected issues you can [turn it off](advanced-config.md#splunk-distribution-configuration) and [file a bug](https://github.com/signalfx/splunk-otel-java/issues/new).